David W. Carter High School: History

 The school was built in 1965 and is named after David Wendel Carter, a doctor and member of the DISD school board.
 He served on the school board for 25 years, from 1925 to 1950, longer than any other member.
 Carter also served as the school board's president for 16 years.
 The school graduated its first class of seniors in 1968.

 The school initially drew students from Justin F. Kimball High School; the two schools maintain a highly competitive rivalry to this day.
 The two schools face each other annually in football as "The Oak Cliff Super Bowl."

 In 2005, after the closure of the Wilmer-Hutchins Independent School District, Carter absorbed some WHISD high school students.

 In 2011 the district re-opened Wilmer Hutchins High School.
 Some former WHISD zones covered by Carter were rezoned to Wilmer-Hutchins.

 Athletics

-The David W. Carter Cowboys compete in the following sports:
+The David W. Carter Cowboys compete in the following sports: The exploits of the football team, specifically the 1988 football team won the 5A state title, was the subject of two films and they are mentioned at the end of the novel Friday Night Lights: A Town, a Team, and a Dream, which was a chronicle of Permian High School that lost to Carter in the semifinals that year.
+The Cowboys won 31-14 in the championship game over the Judson Rockets of Converse, before academic violations stripped the title from Carter, years later, and gave it to Judson.
+In addition to finishing as state semifinalist in 1971, 1974, 1982, and 1990, the team reached the playoffs in every year from 1990 to 2010.